Victor-Emanuel Preusker: Nazi activities

 Preusker joined the Nazi Party on 1 May 1937 (membership number 5,372,632), the day in which all government employees were forced to join the party or relinquish their positions.
 He had previously joined the SA, also called the Brownshirts, in 1933.
 After it was superseded in importance by the SS he joined the paramilitary organization from May to July 1933 and again from 1 February 1934 until the end of the war.

-He initially worked at Dresdner Bank form 1932 to 1938, where he was a "racial specialist" in charge of the Aryanization of Austrian banks.
+He initially worked at Dresdner Bank from 1932 to 1938, where he was a "racial specialist" in charge of the Aryanization of Austrian banks.
 He was said to have taken an active part in the liquidation of Jewish property.
 Since 1934 there he taught economics to the Young Leaders (Führernachwuchs).
 He took part in World War II as an Leutnant in the Luftwaffe, and then as an air traffic controller for Kommando Nowotny which worked with Messerschmitt Me 262s.
 He was briefly a prisoner-of-war by the Americans.

 He was accused by Sefton Delmer of the Daily Express of being a "valiant Nazi" alongside other then-cabinet members including Theodor Oberländer and Waldemar Kraft in 1954, which Der Spiegel accused of being "sensational".
 The Stasi would later investigate him in an attempt to weaken West Germany, digging up most information about him which the Berlin Federal Archives later verified as true.